 The bonds between members are very strong and bring in a sense of belonging and togetherness.
-This togetherness can have a powerful influence on productivity and job satisfaction, since employees motivate each other and share each others burden by training those who are new and by looking up to old timers for guidance, advice and assistance.
+This togetherness can have a powerful influence on productivity and job satisfaction since employees motivate each other and share each other’s burdens by training those who are new and by looking up to old timers for guidance, advice, and assistance.

 The leadership of the informal groups develops from within rather than a formal election.
 An individual, who is working in a group for a long time and has a good rapport with other members, may emerge as a leader due to his technical expertise and his seniority.
 For any problem within the group, either technical or social, the members would go to this leader rather than the formally assigned supervisor.

 Some Other Aspects of Informal Groups are as follows: